bypasslane/android-code-challenge/README.md

 ## Note from the Team
 We're excited that you're considering working with us.
 We really hope that you choose to dedicate a few hours of your time to completing this challenge.
 We want to be transparent about what we're looking for at this stage of the interview process in hopes that we can be efficient with your time.

-**In this challenge, we want to see how you think about architecting systems.**
+**In this challenge, we want to see how you think about architecting applications.**
 - What classes do you choose to build and what are their responsibilities?
 - What tools and techniques do you use and why?
 - How do you ensure that your system meets the requirements of the challenge?